programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 empty_model = LetterModel(10) # create a model with 10 agents
 empty_model.step() # execute the step function once
 ```
+{Image:"HiImAgent.png", caption: "Currently, the only thing our agents do is say Hi!", alt-text: "Output of the model's agents, each printing the line 'Hi, I am agent X'." }

 > _Bonus Question 1_:
 Try changing the scheduler from RandomActivation to BaseScheduler.
 What do you observe at the agents output?
 What would be necessary in the definiton of the agents if you would like to use StagedActivation? *Hint*: Have a look in the source code of `mesa.time`!